ansible-collections/ansible.utils/docs/ansible.utils.previous_nth_usable_filter.rst

 Synopsis
 --------
-- This filter returns the next nth usable ip within a network described by value.
+- This filter returns the previous nth usable ip within a network described by value.
-- Use next_nth_usable to find the next nth usable IP address in relation to another within a range
+- Use previous_nth_usable to find the previous nth usable IP address in relation to another within a range